Seevet-HQ/shared/README.md

 # Seevet Shared Package

-This package contains shared utilities and models that can be used across different Seevet services, regardless of whether they're REST or GraphQL APIs.
+This package contains shared utilities and models that can be used across different Seevet services.

 ## Installation